nicktheold-09/rna-seq-pipeline_NCBI_sra/README.md

 The pipeline automates the initial steps of NGS data processing, allowing researchers to efficiently retrieve public datasets and assess sequencing quality before downstream analyses.

-Obs: use Conda as ambient to SRA, FastQC/MultiQC
+Obs: use Conda to config ambients with SRA Toolkit & FastQC/MultiQC

 ## Features